Curriculum Associates logo.

 Describe your motto on data-driven instruction.
 Consider how you use i‑Ready or other data.

-Emily Castelli, Grade 2 Teacher
+Emily Castelli, Grade 2 Teacher, Salem Elementary, WV

 Describe your classroom culture in three words.